ISL semi-finals: How FC Goa, ATK, Bengaluru FC and Chennaiyin made the cut

 Their defence has stood out, boasting a league-high tally of 10 clean sheets throughout the season while conceding just 13 goals, the best record in the league.
 However, the Blues’ goal-scoring woes have been at the forefront of their downfall, netting just 22 goals, the third-worst tally alongside Jamshedpur FC.

 14 of those goals have come from set-pieces alone.
-It’s not like they have struggled to create chances, but the quality of finishing in the final third has hurt them.
+It is not like they have struggled to create chances, but the quality of finishing in the final third has hurt them.
 They have been banking on Sunil Chhetri to get the goals upfront while wingers Udanta Singh and summer-signing Ashique Kuruniyan have been underwhelming.

 That has resulted in constant changes upfront with the team yet to find the right combination.
 Winless in their last three games, a big test awaits them in the playoffs as they meet a formidable ATK side.